 Sanskrit Grammar: Verbs

-From Goldman's Introduction to the Sanskrit Language, used for First Year Sanskrit at the University of Washington.
+From Goldman's Introduction, used for First Year Sanskrit at UW

-Verbs start as a "dhaatu", one of 2000 roots (√'s), then they become stems in 10 different ways, more or less predictable.
-These then get conjoined ("conjugated") with "-ti-ending" (verbal) endings from four of ten L-paradigms for verbs (Ləʈ, Ləŋ, Loʈ, and Lɪʈ), based on Person, Number, and Voice.
+Verbs start as a "dhaatu", one of 2000 roots (√'s), then they become stems in 10 different ways, more or less predictably.
+These then get conjoined ("conjugated") with verbal ("-ti-ending") endings from four of ten L-paradigms for verbs (Ləʈ, Ləŋ, Loʈ, and Lɪʈ), based on Person, Number, and Voice.

 So much for just plain verbs but then there are another sixteen things you can do with verbs, like make them passive or turn them into a noun for their agent, etc.